fpilz82/TestPlanTools/README.md

 }
 ```

 Then initialize the TestPlanTool, set your DevOps-account and call method 'AssociateTestCases'.
-This must be done from inside the assembly that contains the tests.

 ```c#
 var testPlanTools = new TestPlanTool(new DevOpsConfiguration